octodns/octodns/README.md

 In this example, `example.net` is an alias of zone `example.com`, which means they share the same sources and targets.
 They will therefore have identical records.

-Now that we have something to tell OctoDNS about our providers & zones we need to tell it about or records.
+Now that we have something to tell OctoDNS about our providers & zones we need to tell it about our records.
 We'll keep it simple for now and just create a single `A` record at the top-level of the domain.

 `config/example.com.yaml`